GitLab Duo Self-Hosted supported platforms

 For cloud-hosted model deployments

-1. AWS Bedrock.
-A fully managed service that allows developers to build and scale generative AI applications using pre-trained models from leading AI companies.
+AWS Bedrock is a fully managed service that allows developers to build and scale generative AI applications using pre-trained models from leading AI companies.
 It seamlessly integrates with other AWS services and offers a pay-as-you-go pricing model.

 Use multiple models and platforms